willyweather/slate/source/index.html.md

 ### Response

 Response is a Radar Station and an array of Observational graphs.
-See <a href="#observational-graphs-rainfall-specific-radar-station-data-source">Observational Graphs - Rainfall: Specific radar station data source</a> for response.
+See <a href="#graph-get-observational-graphs-rainfall-specific-radar-station-data-source">Observational Graphs - Rainfall: Specific radar station data source</a> for response.

 # Regions

-## Get Region
+## Region - GET - by Region id

 > Example Query String Request